 What was most interesting and effective, however, was the way that live actors could magically jump in and out of the background stage.
 One minute a character was a live actor and in the next he or she was flying around on the animated background projection.
 That was both very unique and effective!

 Overall, as always, Shen Yun was spectacular in 2022!
 It was creative, entertaining, beautiful, mesmerizing and both modern and traditional.
 If you get the chance to go in 2023, you should see it for yourself!
-We expect the experience to be similar.
+We expect the experience to once again be beyond imagination!

 For tickets and the event’s official website click Shen Yun Vancouver.